Meaning of UFO Dreams – Aliens in Dreams

 Oh, what a dream symbol the UFO is—and popular, too.
 It is common in dreams—not as much as, say, cars and animals, but more so than the majority of other symbols.
-Plus, it really raises the curiosity of people and sparks all sorts of wild speculation about what it means and why it appears in dreams.
+Plus, UFOs and their alien occupants really raise the curiosity of people and spark all sorts of wild speculation about what it means and why they appear in dreams.

 A great number of personal and cultural meanings are projected onto UFOs.
 They have mythic status in society.
-Dr. Carl Jung wrote a book titled Flying Saucers: A Modern Myth of Things Seen in the Sky, and while it is not specifically about UFOs in dreams, it provides a starting point for narrowing down the possibilities and understanding the symbolism.
+Dr. Carl Jung wrote a book titled Flying Saucers: A Modern Myth of Things Seen in the Sky.
+It provides a starting point for narrowing down the possibilities and understanding the symbolism.

 Begin with the idea that a UFO is something unknown or unidentified.
 Fear of the unknown is a primary possibility to consider for the meaning of the symbolism, because UFOs are both unknown and sometimes feared.
 Of course, if instead of fearing a UFO in a dream you welcome it, fear is not the meaning.
 On the contrary, it might mean welcoming or embracing the unknown.
 For example, the night before meeting a relative for the first time, or going on a blind date, you dream about a UFO as a way of symbolizing meeting an unknown person.